 If you don’t remember your login information, please contact your District Executive.

-If you need to have a login created, please email Lilliam Nieves, by email, and ask her to create and send the information to you.
+If you need to have a login created, please contact your District Executive.
 Please remember to include your district name, unit type and number.